Skip to content

 Note

-Although the MCP API Tool is currently grouped under data connectors, it is conceptually different.
+Although the MCP Tool is currently grouped under data connectors, it is conceptually different.
 It provides a generic interface for agents to interact with external APIs, rather than connecting to a specific data source.
 This grouping is temporary and will be corrected in a future release.

-When choosing an LLM configuration, you can configure an Anthropic, OpenAI, or vLLM node.
+When choosing an LLM configuration, you can choose from four models.

 Name integrations clearly